tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 - Postman_OCI
 - Postman_OCI_ConnectApi

-## These variables in the environment can be altered for your Connect API calls as long as they are comma delimited:

-1. productStockKeepingUnitsCommaDelimited - e.g: PROSE,B-C-COFMAC-001,ESP-IOT-1,ID-PEM,PS-EL,PS-INF,TR-COFMAC-001
-2. locationGroupIdentifiersCommaDelimited - e.g: LocationGroup01,LocationGroup02
-3. locationIdentifiersCommaDelimited - e.g: Warehouse01,CaliforniaWarehouse,VirginiaWarehouse,Toronto Facility

 ## Standardized variables (also documented in the Postman collection)

 ⚠️ **_Note_**: The naming convention found here is used across other Salesforce Commerce product Postman collections in the Partner Readiness space when possible to support reuse.